Jerry Nolan: Career

-In early 1978, Nolan joined The Idols led by Steve Dior and Barry Jones.
+In early 1978, Nolan joined the Idols led by Steve Dior and Barry Jones.
 The Idols with ex-Chelsea bassist Simon Vitesse recorded four demos in London for Track Records and then toured America later in the year with Arthur Kane on bass.
 The Idols also released a single including "You" b/w "The Girl That I Love" in 1978 on Ork Records.
 Nolan also filled in on drums for Sid Vicious' ill-fated New York City solo performances in September 1978 along with Arthur Kane and Steve Dior also backing up Vicious.
-Mick Jones from The Clash also joined Vicious' backing band filling in on guitar on the last live date.
+Mick Jones from the Clash also joined Vicious' backing band filling in on guitar on the last live date.
 The live recordings from these shows can be found on Sid Sings.
 The Idols continued to play shows up and down the east coast but broke up in 1979, the last line up consisting of Jerry Nolan, Steve Dior, Barry Jones, Arthur Kane and Walter Lure.
-Nolan later joined back with Steve Dior and Barry Jones in their next band, The London Cowboys in the early 80s which also included Glen Matlock from The Sex Pistols.
-Jerry didn't play drums on The London Cowboys two albums Animal Pleasure (1982) and Tall in the Saddle (1984), but he did play drums on their live album On Stage (1986).
+Nolan later joined back with Steve Dior and Barry Jones in their next band, the London Cowboys, in the early 80s which also included Glen Matlock from the Sex Pistols.
+Although Nolan did not play drums on the London Cowboys' two studio albums Animal Pleasure (1982) and Tall in the Saddle (1984), he did play drums on their live album On Stage (1986).

-While touring with Johnny Thunders in 1982, Nolan met Charlotte (Lotten) Nedeby, whom he soon married.
+While touring with Johnny Thunders in 1982, Nolan met Charlotte "Lotten" Nedeby, whom he soon married.
 Nolan took up residence in Sweden, off and on, through the 1980s.
-In Sweden playing drums and singing lead vocals he recorded a solo single with the Teneriffa Cowboys of an unreleased Heartbreakers' song, "Take a Chance With Me" and a new song, "Pretty Baby" released in 1982 on Tandan Records.
+In Sweden playing drums and singing lead vocals he recorded a solo single with the Teneriffa Cowboys of an unreleased Heartbreakers' song, "Take a Chance With Me", and a new song, "Pretty Baby", released in 1982 on Tandan Records.
 Other songs recorded with the Teneriffa Cowboys throughout 1982–1983 include Chuck Berry's "Havana Moon" which was released on Sword – The Best in Scandinavian Rock album in 1985 on Sword/Tandan Records and "Countdown Love" which was released on a posthumous split single with Johnny Thunders in 1997 on Sucksex Records.
-The other co-singer and guitarist of Teneriffa Cowboys, Michael Thimrén (who also occasionally played with Johnny Thunders from 1983–1988) contributed the songs "Lickin' My Boots" and "Notorious Liar" along with other unreleased songs from the 1982–1983 period.
+The other co-singer and guitarist of Teneriffa Cowboys, Michael Thimrén (who also occasionally played with Johnny Thunders from 1983–1988), contributed the songs "Lickin' My Boots" and "Notorious Liar" along with other unreleased songs from the 1982–1983 period.
 Also in 1983, Nolan recorded a single with the Swedish band Pilsner playing drums and singing lead vocals on "I Refuse (To Live in the U.S.A.)" and "Sleep With You".
 He was also a member of the short-lived Ugly Americans with fellow ex-Doll Sylvain Sylvain.
 Collaboration with Johnny Thunders continued periodically, until Thunders' death in 1991.